lumina-gov/laws/in_force/acts/economy.md

 The purpose of the Ministry of the Economy is to
 - Finance the people, businesses, organisations, and government of Lumina
 - Securely hold the funds of the people, businesses, organisations, and government of Lumina
-- Manage the creation and destruction of Lumias
+- Manage the creation and destruction of Lumis
-- Support the economy through the creation of Lumias and independent management of credit
+- Support the economy through the creation of Lumis and independent management of credit
 - Facilitate investment in Lumina, both public and private

 ### Section 3: Electable Positions